kaiohenricunha/spring-boot-react-app/README.md

 ## RabbitMQ Integration

 RabbitMQ is used in this project to facilitate communication between microservices.
 Specifically, when a product is created, updated, or deleted, a message is sent to RabbitMQ to update the inventory in another microservice (`inventory-service`).
 The inventory information (such as product ID and stock) is transferred via RabbitMQ queues, ensuring asynchronous and reliable communication between services.

+## Logging and Tracing

+This application is instrumented with **OpenTelemetry** for distributed tracing and logging.
+Logs and traces can be used to monitor the flow of requests across microservices and are automatically exported to Jaeger for tracing and Loki for logging.

+### Logging

+- **Loki** is used as the logging backend.
+Logs from the services are collected by **Fluent Bit** and pushed to **Loki**.
+- OpenTelemetry auto-instruments logging to include contextual information like `trace_id` and `span_id`, making it easier to correlate log entries with traces.

+### Tracing with Jaeger

+- **Jaeger** is used as the tracing backend.
+The application exports traces via OpenTelemetry, and these traces can be visualized in Jaeger’s UI.
+- Each microservice is configured to send its traces to Jaeger using OpenTelemetry’s auto-instrumentation.
+- Visit Jaeger at `http://localhost:16686` to explore distributed traces and analyze request flows across microservices.

 ## Architecture Diagram